Testing & Certification

 Our laboratory testing and certification experts are trained and equipped to ensure your lab facility maintains or exceeds regulatory compliance.
 Compliant labs create a workplace which is both ecologically responsible and adheres to rigorous safety standards for your employees.
 Our NSF International accredited examiners primarily test and certify chemical fume hoods, laminar flow hoods, biological safety cabinets, and clean rooms.

 If your facility is outside of these states, certification and testing services are still available during the installation process.
-Contact one of our project managers for more information.
+Contact one of our project managers for more information on how to build a safe laboratory:

 PSA offers testing and certification services for laboratory containment devices, including the following: